mizosoft/methanol/methanol-gson/README.md

 </dependency>
 ```

-Next, register the adapters as [service providers][serviceloader_javadoc] so Methanol knows they're
+The adapters need to be registered as [service providers][serviceloader_javadoc] so Methanol knows they're there.
-there.
 The way this is done depends on your project setup.

 ### Module Path